 “The fact that these two major movies [Heights and Story] with Latinos are happening and being the center of it all is really incredible,” Carlos Gonzalez, who appears in In the Heights, West Side Story, and tick, tick…BOOM!, said in 2019.

 Here’s everything you need to know about the movie musicals headed our way.

 In the Heights

-Anthony Ramos (Hamilton) plays Usnavi, a role that was originated by Lin-Manuel Miranda and catapulted his career.
+Anthony Ramos (Hamilton) plays Usnavi, a role that was originated by Lin-Manuel Miranda on stage.
 So many other recognizable actors are also in the film, including Leslie Grace as Nina; Melissa Barrera (Vida) as Vanessa; Corey Hawkins (Straight Outta Compton) as Benny; Stephanie Beatriz (Brooklyn99) as Carla; Daphne Rubin-Vega (Rent) as Daniela; and Olga Merediz as Abuela, the role she originated on Broadway.
-Elle reports that Dasha Polanco (Orange Is the New Black) is playing Cuca, a new role created for the film.
-Miranda, who started writing the music for the show when he was in college, plays the Piragua Guy in a cameo.
+Dasha Polanco (Orange Is the New Black) plays Cuca, a character created for the film.
+Miranda, who started writing the music for the show when he was in college, plays Piragüero, selling flavored icies in the neighborhood.

-The movie was filmed during the summer of 2019 in various locations around New York City, and on some days, just two blocks away from where West Side Story was filmed.
-Jon M. Chu directs, with a screenplay by Quiara Alegría Hudes, who also wrote the musical’s book.
+The movie was filmed during summer 2019 in various locations around New York City, and on some days, just two blocks away from where West Side Story was filmed.
+The screenplay is by Quiara Alegría Hudes, who also wrote the musical’s book.

-The Warner Bros. movie musical, based on the Tony Award–winning Broadway show, will hit both the big screen and HBO Max on June 18.
+The Warner Bros. movie musical, based on the Tony Award–winning Broadway show is now playing in theatres and on HBO Max.